-In the Transfer Project, violence measures have been collected in five evaluations across four countries (Kenya, Malawi, Zambia, and Zimbabwe).
-Adolescents interviewed include those in households receiving transfers, and these adolescents are asked direct questions about their experience with violence, while adult females are asked indirect questions on violence (Table 1).
-Future plans include the assessment of violence in follow-up surveys in two of these countries
+In the Transfer Project, violence measures have been collected in seven evaluations across six countries (Ghana, Kenya, Malawi, Tanzania, Zambia, and Zimbabwe).
+Adolescents interviewed include those in households receiving transfers, and they are asked direct questions about their experience with violence, while adult females are asked indirect questions on the subject (Table next page).
+Future plans include the assessment of violence in follow-up surveys in four of these countries (Ghana, Malawi,